maile0/playwright-framework/README.md

 ## Overview
 This repository contains a UI Automation testing framework using Playwright and TypeScript, designed with the Page Object Model (POM) pattern.
 All dymanic generated data, no hardcoding.
+The app under test is a hotel admin panel created for demo purposes.

 ## Features
 - **Playwright Integration:** Leverages Playwright for browser automation.